 Optimum number of species

 There are many disagreements about the ideal number of species to include in pasture mixtures.

 Most agronomic guidelines recommend using a small number of species in grazed mixtures.
 Research in the northeast United States found that six to nine grass species were more productive than a white clover-orchardgrass mixture.

 Selecting grass species

-At the West Central Research and Outreach Center, in Morris, the performance of dairy cows grazing two unique pasture systems designed to maximize seasonal forage yield and quality and extend the grazing season are being measured:
+At the West Central Research and Outreach Center in Morris, researchers are measuring the performance of dairy cows grazing two unique pasture systems designed to maximize seasonal forage yield and quality, and extend the grazing season:

 - System 1 increases within-field species diversity targeting perennial cool season, polyculture pastures to enhance multi-seasonal productivity (spring, summer and fall).

 - System 2 will increase across-landscape diversity achieved by adding a combination of perennial polycultures and annual warm-season grasses fertilized with livestock manures.

 Regional differences in soil fertility and rainfall may favor different pasture species in other locations.